-The initial evaluation will focus on your medical history, as well as signs and symptoms you're experiencing, including their relation to your menstrual cycle.
-To prepare for this discussion:
+The initial evaluation focuses on your medical history and the signs and symptoms you're experiencing, including how they're related to your menstrual cycle.
+To prepare for this discussion with your doctor:

 - Take note of all your symptoms, even if they seem unrelated to the reason for which you scheduled the appointment.

 - Review key personal information, including major stresses or recent life changes.

 - Make a list of all medications, vitamins and supplements that you regularly take.

 - Write down questions to ask your doctor, listing questions from most important to least important, so you're sure to cover the topics that matter most to you.

 For mammary duct ectasia, here are some questions you might ask your doctor:

 - Will this condition resolve itself, or will I need treatment?

 - Is there an over-the-counter medication I can take for pain relief?

 - Do you have printed information I can take home with me?
 What websites do you recommend?